informalsystems/quint/README.md

 an equivalent TLA+ expression and thus define the language semantics by this simple translation to TLA+.

+We have written [examples](./examples) of several TLA+ specifications in TNT.
+To simplify reading, use [syntax highlighting](./editor-plugins) for your editor (currently, only vim is supported).

 The design principles of TNT:

  - *TNT should not annoy us*: